rachel170/tp/docs/UserGuide.md

 To see the summary of all our commands, go to the [Command Summary](#command-summary) section.

-To help you get started, here's the Table of Contents for a brief overview of our User Guide, or for you to quick access other sections of our User Guide.
+Here's the Table of Contents for a brief overview of our User Guide, or for you to quick access other sections of our User Guide.

 --------------------------------------------------------------------------------------------------------------------